cosmofur/EX716/README.md

                 Numeric data, in decimal, octal, hex or binary formats.
                 Quoted text is saved as bytes with some support for common \'s codes like \n for newline.

-                Big part of the word is handled by the 'One Letter' codes, which are.
+                Big part of the work is handled by the 'One Letter' codes, which are.

                     '.' number    :  Sets the active address to number, also sets start address.
 You can have multiple '.' entries in a soruce file to mark off diffrent blocks of memory.
 If you use any